What Is a Mango?

 How to Eat Mango

-Whether you eat it for its flavor or its health benefits, mango makes a great addition to almost any meal.
-Here are some ways you can include mango in your diet:
+Whether you eat it for their flavor or health benefits, mangoes make a great addition to almost any meal.
+Here are some ways you can include mangoes in your diet:

 - Make mango chutney

-- Grill mango as part of a barbecue
+- Grill mangoes as part of a barbecue

 - Try mango sorbet